decuser/decuser.github.io/_posts/2023-12-19-wills-geometry.markdown

 What can we do with our postulates?
 Not much, at this "point" :).
 We can put points into a collection and take them out again.
 We can imagine that our collection, thus created, refers to different points.
 But, if a point has no measure, or other attribute, how can two be different?

 Now we can posit something new about points, relationship.
 Points can be different.
 If they are different, they cannot be the same point :).
 This is an intuition related to the nature of information - any difference that makes a difference to a knowing subject.
 But again, how are they different?
 We are in desperate need of a property or aspect of points with which to differentiate them.
 Naming them provides one basis - we can call our points by name.
 Let's say A is one of our imaginary points and B is another - difference!
 But, that's of limited utility in the context of shapes, so we look for another.
 How about location.
 Wow!
-That "maps" to our intution pretty well, points are located.
+That "maps" to our intuition pretty well, points are located.
 What this means will be expanded on, but for now, just know that location simply means that point A is not in the same place as B, there is difference.
 In space, this would mean that points A and B do not occupy the same space, and that's reasonable and seems consistent with reality, but in this case we are only suggesting that A and B are different and that difference is location.

 This brings us to our next postulate: